GiulioFischietti/auth-assignment/docs.md

 The current implementation communicates over HTTP for simplicity and ease of local development.

-In a production environment, all communication between clients and services, as well as inter-service communication, should be protected using HTTPS/TLS.
+In a production environment, all communication between clients and services, as well as inter-service communication, should be protected using HTTPS.

 Without transport encryption, authentication credentials, session tokens and JWT access tokens could be intercepted by an attacker performing network-level attacks.